 Finally, in the aforementioned Borough of Duryea v.
 Guarnieri (564 U.S. 379, 2010), the Court found that public employees must show that they spoke as a citizen on a matter of public concern when suing their employer under the First Amendment's Free Speech or Petition Clauses.

 A better understanding of the right of public and civil service employees—and perhaps also private employees—to contribute to public debate on matters of public interest would transform public debate in Britain and the Commonwealth, preventing the silencing of dissent that inevitably leads to calamities in public policy.
-For we surely cannot achieve a vibrant public debate and a healthy, sustainable democracy if the government, regulators, media, employers and other institutions that people rely on contractually proceed to unreasonably silence professionals—the very experts whose voice is necessary for sound public policy—on the pain of them apprehending, to quote the Prince of Orange,
+For we surely cannot achieve a vibrant public debate and a healthy, sustainable democracy if the government, regulators, media, employers and other institutions that people contractually rely on proceed to unreasonably silence professionals—the very experts whose voice is necessary for sound public policy—on the pain of them apprehending, to quote the Prince of Orange,

 the Loss of their Lives, Liberties, Honours and Estates, if they should go about to preserve themselves from this Oppression by Petitions, Representations, or other Means authorized by Law.